fizban007/arxiv-mode/README.md

 interface.
 Currently only a few variables can be modified but others will be added as code develops.
 These can be found under the group `arxiv`, or just run `arxiv-customize`.

+TODO
+====

+Currently I'm working on better paging support and navigation.
+Following are the functionality that I have in mind for some point in the future:

+* Ability to download pdf to a temporary location and open it in an external viewer.

+* Integration with Zotero so that one can put an article into collection directly.

+* Implement a search interface to do complex arXiv searches in Emacs directly.